paulktham/tp/docs/DeveloperGuide.md

 ### Target User Profile

-This application is designed for administrators responsible for handling the allocation of Student Exchange Program (SEP) locations for Computer Engineering (CEG) students at the National University of Singapore (NUS).
-These admins oversee the complex process of assigning students to various international exchange programs, ensuring that each student receives an appropriate placement based on their preferences and qualifications.
+This application is designed for an administrator responsible for handling the allocation of Student Exchange Program (SEP) locations for Computer Engineering (CEG) students at the National University of Singapore (NUS).
+The admin overseeing the complex process of assigning students to various international exchange programs, ensuring that each student receives an appropriate placement based on their preferences and qualifications.

 ### Value Proposition